Quantum Linear System Solvers: A Survey of Algorithms and Applications: Near-Term and Early Fault-Tolerant Solvers

-\textit{Goal} -- Let $L$ be a loss function $L(\theta) = \|A \ket{\psi(\theta)} - \ket b\|^2$ where $A$ is a Hermitian matrix given as a linear combination of unitaries, $\ket{\psi(\theta)}$ is the variational quantum state parameterized by a set of parameters $\theta$, and $\ket b$ is the right-hand side of the linear system.
-Just as in variational algorithms in general, the objective is to minimize $L$ by optimizing the quantum state parameterized by classical variables.
-In terms of the optimization landscape, it aims to design a method which helps avoid barren plateaus mentioned above.
-The study investigates a loss function that is only the $L_2$-distance to the right-hand side and a Tikhonov-regularized version.
-They find that the latter allows to achieve circuit depth that does not depend on the condition number.
-The CQS procedure for matrix inversion is inspired by Krylov subspace methods and also Coupled Cluster ansatz techniques in quantum chemistry in the following sense.
-We assume that $A$ is given by a LCU, $A= \sum_j \alpha_j U_j$.
-A Krylov subspace of order $r$ induced by a matrix $A$ and a vector $b$ is given as $\{b, Ab, A^2b, \ldots,A^{r-1}b\}$.
-CQS builds a parameterized basis $\{\psi_j(\theta_j)\}$ so that $\psi_j(\theta_j)$ is generated by the alternating operator ansatz \cite{Subasi2019adiabatic} $U_{j,1}(\theta_{j,1}) U_{j,2}(\theta_{j,2}) \cdots$ where each parameterized unitary is generated by a term in a decomposition of the matrix $A$.
-The adaptive assembly of this parameterization is closely related to variational algorithms for quantum chemistry \cite{grimsley_adaptive_2019}.
+\textit{Further details on CQS} -- Let $L$ be a loss function $L(\theta) = \|A x(c) - \ket{b}\|^2$ where $A$ is a Hermitian matrix given as a linear combination of unitaries, $x(c)$ is the solution parametrized by a set of linear combination parameters $c$, and $\ket b$ is the right-hand side of the linear system.
+Just as in variational algorithms in general, the objective is to minimize $L$ by optimizing the quantum state parametrized by classical variables.
+In terms of the optimization landscape, CQS optimization becomes convex and hence avoids barren plateaus mentioned above.
+The study investigates a loss function that is the $L_2$-distance to the right-hand side and a Tikhonov-regularized version.
+The Tikhonov-regularized version allows to achieve a circuit depth that does not depend on the condition number, as the optimization is reduced to a strongly convex optimization.
+The CQS is inspired by Krylov subspace methods and also Coupled Cluster ansatz techniques in quantum chemistry in the following sense.
+Assume that $A$ is given by a LCU, $A = \sum_j \alpha_j U_j$.
+A Krylov subspace of order $r$ induced by a matrix $A$ and a vector $b$ is given as $\{b, Ab, A^2b, \ldots, A^{r-1}b\}$.
+CQS builds a set of states $\{\ket{\psi_j}\}$ where each $\ket{\psi_j}$ is generated by the unitaries defining the decomposition of the matrix $A$ as $U_{j_1} U_{j_2} \cdots$.
+The use of these non-orthogonal states is inspired by the linear combination of atomic orbital (or LCAO) approach in quantum chemistry and is related to variational algorithms for quantum chemistry the assembly in that work being performed adaptively, as described in Ref.~\cite{grimsley_adaptive_2019}.
 More details follow below.